East Oakland, Oakland, California

 East Oakland is a geographical region of Oakland, California, United States, that stretches between Lake Merritt in the northwest and San Leandro in the southeast.
 As the southeastern portion of the city, East Oakland takes up the largest portion of the city's land area.

 The area is a major hub of Northern California's black community, with over 50% of East Oakland's inhabitants being black.
 According to figures from a 2000 U.S. Census, over 87,000 people reside in the East Oakland area.

 Geography

 East Oakland stretches between Lake Merritt in the northwest and San Leandro in the southeast.
 It generally has a diagonal layout.
 East Oakland has numbered avenues (1st to 109th) that run northeast to southwest, and numbered streets (East 7th to East 38th) that run northwest to southeast.
 Interstates 580 and 880 also run northwest to southeast.
 Main northwest–southeast thoroughfares include East 14th Street (renamed International Blvd. in 1996 within the city of Oakland only), MacArthur Blvd., Foothill Blvd., Bancroft Avenue, and San Leandro Street (being the main one for commercial vehicles).
-Main northeast-southwest thoroughfares include Fruitvale Ave., 35th Ave., High St., Seminary Ave., 73rd Ave. (which becomes Hegenberger Road south of International Blvd. to Oakland International Airport), and 98th Ave.
+Main northeast-southwest thoroughfares include Fruitvale Ave., 35th Ave., High St., Seminary Ave., 73rd Ave. (which becomes Hegenberger Road south of International Blvd. to Oakland San Francisco Bay Airport), and 98th Ave.
 East Oakland is home to Holy Names University, Mills College, the Oakland Zoo, the Oakland Coliseum and Oakland Arena.